Hundreds of heavy hearts gathered in Fernie this weekend to say goodbye to the men they lost in last month’s tragedy.

 A sea of people circled around a stage and bonfire in the soccer field at Fernie Secondary School Sunday.

-Hornquist and Smith both worked for the City of Fernie, while Podloski was a contractor called in from a Calgary refrigeration company.
+Hornquist and Smith both worked for the City of Fernie, while Podloski was a contractor from a Calgary refrigeration company.

 City Councillor Joe Warshawsky gave the eulogy for Hornquist.